- Alina Selby ’14

 The preferred method of paying for paying the deposit is via Visa, MasterCard or Discover credit cards as there is usually no fee to you associated with this transaction and the exchange rates are usually favorable.

-If you would like to electronically wire funds for the deposit or for educational expenses from your bank to Mount Union's bank, please contact the Center for Global Education directly for the routing numbers.
+If you would like to electronically wire funds for the deposit or for educational expenses from your bank to Mount Union's bank, please contact the Office of International Recruitment and Admission directly for the routing numbers.
 This method of payment, while fast and convenient, can be expensive.

 Students can also use international money orders that are for US dollars or international cashiers checks for US dollars.